Hercules45/Track-it-Down/README.md

 person.
 Track It Down aims to provide a centralized platform for finding lost items and reporting found items.
 The application utilizes a MongoDB database and incorporates a verification process to authenticate the rightful receiver of a found item.
- In educational institutions like KMIT, the constant occurrence of lost items causes significant inconvenience and financial burdens for students and teachers.
-The primary motivation behind this project is to simplify the process of locating lost items while ensuring that they are returned to their rightful owners.
- In educational institutions like KMIT, the constant occurrence of lost items causes significant inconvenience and financial burdens for students and teachers.
+ In educational institutions, the constant occurrence of lost items causes significant inconvenience and financial burdens for students and teachers.
 The primary motivation behind this project is to simplify the process of locating lost items while ensuring that they are returned to their rightful owners.